Yasi92/Happy-Pet/README.md

 | USE_AWS | True |

 9. From the command line of your local IDE:

-    - Enter the heroku postres shell
+    - Enter the Heroku Postgres shell
     - Migrate the database models
     - Create your superuser account in your new database
-- Instructions on how to do these steps can be found in the [heroku devcenter documentation](https://devcenter.heroku.com/articles/heroku-postgresql).
+- Instructions on how to do these steps can be found in the [heroku dev center documentation](https://devcenter.heroku.com/articles/heroku-postgresql).
-10. In the heroku dashboard, click "Deploy".
+10. In the Heroku dashboard, click "Deploy".
-11. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".
+11. In the "Manual Deployment" section of this page, make sure the master branch is selected and then click "Deploy Branch".
-11. From the link provided add /admin to the end of the URL, log in with your superuser account and create instances of Category, Subcategories and Product within the new database.
+11. From the link provided add /admin to the end of the URL, log in with your superuser account, and create instances of Category, Subcategories, and Product within the new database.
 12. Once instances of these items exist in your database your heroku site will run as expected.

 ## Credits <a id="credits"></a>
 ### Content <a id="content"></a>
 - The content of products on this website are taken from different online pet shops and are collected by myself for the purpose of generating a database for this project.
+All the borrowed content on this website are for the educational purposes only.

 ### Media <a id="media"></a>
 - The animal images on the home page are from [Pinterest](https://nl.pinterest.com/).